mckennapsean/dissertation/content/02-background.md

 existing visualization models: achievability, flexibility, justifiability, discoverability, and actionability.
 In this chapter, we focus on two types of visualization design models, decision and process models [@Meyer].
-The nested model [@Munzner2009; @Meyer] is the primary model for visualization design decisions, which addresses justifiability unlike process models.
-On the other hand, design process models can be grouped into two approaches based on research in the human-computer interaction (HCI) community: creative and engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011], and together these two approaches can complement and enrich a design process.
+The nested model [@Munzner2009; @Meyer], the primary model for visualization design decisions, addresses justifiability unlike process models.
+On the other hand, design process models can be grouped into two approaches based on research in the human-computer interaction (HCI) community: creative and engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011].
+Together, these two approaches can complement and enrich a design process.
 Next, we investigate how visualization design process models fail to capture the complex, actionable, and flexible nature of the creative process.
 Furthermore, we reflect on the role and